openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

     validate      Validate specification
     version       Show version information used in tooling

-See 'openapi-generator-cli help <command>' for more information on a specific command.
+See 'openapi-json-schema-generator-cli help <command>' for more information on a specific command.
 ```